Ortwin Hess: Research

-Investigating slow light in metamaterials Hess has discovered and explained the ‘trapped-rainbow’ principle by which the constituent colours of a light pulse are brought to a complete stand-still at different points inside a metamaterial (or plasmonic) heterostructre.
-He pioneered active metamaterials with quantum gain, developed the theory for optical chirality in self-organised nanoplasmonic metamaterials and recently introduced ‘stopped-light lasing’ as a novel route to cavity-free nanolasing and localisation of amplified surface plasmon polaritons (SPP) that is reminiscent of SPP-condensation.
+Investigating slow light in metamaterials Hess has discovered and explained the 'trapped-rainbow' principle by which the constituent colours of a light pulse are brought to a complete stand-still at different points inside a metamaterial (or plasmonic) heterostructure.
+He pioneered active metamaterials with quantum gain, developed the theory for optical chirality in self-organised nanoplasmonic metamaterials and recently introduced 'stopped-light lasing' as a novel route to cavity-free nanolasing and localisation of amplified surface plasmon polaritons (SPP) that is reminiscent of SPP-condensation.

-Interest in the field of ‘slow’ and ‘stopped’ light arises from the prospect of obtaining much better control over light signals, with extremely nonlinear effects in interactions between light and matter, and optical quantum memories facilitating new architectures to process quantum information.
-With conventional dielectric materials, having a positive refractive index, it is impossible to ‘stop’ travelling light signals completely, not least because of the presence of structural disorder.
+Interest in the field of 'slow' and 'stopped' light arises from the prospect of obtaining much better control over light signals, with extremely nonlinear effects in interactions between light and matter, and optical quantum memories facilitating new architectures to process quantum information.
+With conventional dielectric materials, having a positive refractive index, it is impossible to 'stop' travelling light signals completely, not least because of the presence of structural disorder.
 This was an important observation, which Hess made from his extensive studies of slow light in semiconductor quantum dots and the dynamics of their spontaneous emission close to the stopped-light point in photonic crystals.
 Hess showed theoretically that a way to overcome this fundamental limitation of conventional media was to use nanoplasmonic waveguide structures.

 Hess has also made contributions to spatiotemporal and nonlinear dynamics in semiconductor lasers and research in computational photonics.
 Algorithms and codes developed in his group run on high-performance parallel computers and have been used to elucidate a rich variety of aspects of modern nano-physics ranging from the definition of temperature in nanoscale systems, to optimisation of ultrashort pulses in experimentally realised quantum-dot semiconductor optical amplifiers.
 Since 2011, Hess developed the theory of optical activity in chiral nanoplasmonic metamaterials that provided explanation of experiments on tunability in self-organised gold metamaterials.

 Recently Hess has started to develop "meta-lasers" and proposed "stopped-light nanolasing".
 This exploits and unites his competence in nanoplasmonic metamaterials, quantum photonics and semiconductor lasers.
 Initially the motivation for the work was to compensate dissipative losses in metamaterials by introducing gain.
-But now, one aims at realising a new class of ultrafast ‘stopped-light nanolasers’, with unprecedented design features such as being smaller than a fifth of the wavelength and ultrafast and providing a platform to integrate both light and amplified plasmons, to enable integration at the nanoscale with semiconductor chips for telecommunications.
+But now, one aims at realising a new class of ultrafast 'stopped-light nanolasers', with unprecedented design features such as being smaller than a fifth of the wavelength and ultrafast and providing a platform to integrate both light and amplified plasmons, to enable integration at the nanoscale with semiconductor chips for telecommunications.

+Honors & Awards

+In 2016, Hess received the Rumford Medal - awarded once every year - for his 'pioneering work in active nano-plasmonics and optical metamaterials with quantum gain'.
+He is a Professor Fellow at Trinity College Dublin and a Fellow of the Institute of Physics and of Optica.
+In 2024, he was elected a Member of the Royal Irish Academy.